maxdrift/transaction-rescue/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Credits

+Special thanks to [@BarneyChambers](https://github.com/BarneyChambers) for guidance on the correct approach to handling stuck transactions through nonce replacement.

+This project was generated using [Cursor](https://cursor.sh/), a powerful AI-powered code editor.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.